 Member has the right to know, on request, whether the association processes his or her personal data.
 If the member’s personal data is processed, he or she has the right to inspect the respective data stored in the member register.
 Right to inspection shall be free of charge when enforced not more than once per year.

 Inspection request shall be addressed to the Data protection Officer (see contact information on this page).
 The request shall be submitted on a signed or otherwise secured document, or with the Data protection Officer in person.
 The requested information shall be mailed to the address stored in the member register.

 Right to rectification

 Member has the right to request rectification of inaccurate, incorrect or obsolete data or, in certain situations, erasure of such data.
 Rectification request shall be submitted in writing and with sufficient precision.

-Rectification request shall be addressed to the person responsible for register matters (see contact information on this page) or by email at email@example.com.
+Rectification request shall be addressed to the Data protection Officer (see contact information on this page).

 Other rights related to processing of personal data

 Member has the right to request restriction of processing personal data, for example, if he or she is expecting a response from the association on request of erasure or rectification of personal data.